White House Farm murders: Arguments about the silencer

 The contention that the gun had a silencer on it during the murders was central to the prosecution's case; Jeremy and his lawyers have sought since 1987 to discredit the silencer evidence.
 With the silencer fitted, the gun was too long for Sheila to have turned it on herself.
 According to the prosecution, paint on the silencer could be matched to fresh scratch marks on the kitchen mantelpiece, assumed to have been made during a fight for the gun.
 That the silencer was found in the gun cupboard was important to the prosecution, because Sheila had no reason to return it to the cupboard before killing herself.
 But that it was found by one of the cousins who inherited part of the estate—days after the police had searched the house—blighted the prosecution's case, although it was accepted by a majority of the jury.

 Lee writes that the silencer evidence became confused because of the way the exhibit was named.
 It was first called "SBJ/1", because it was handed over by Detective Sergeant Stan Jones (SBJ).
 When it was learned that David Boutflour had found it, the silencer was renamed exhibit "DB/1".
 But because there was a Detective Constable David Bird, it was renamed again to "DRB/1".
 The name changes led to confusion in later documents, giving the impression that more than one silencer had been found.
 In 2011, Lee writes, Jeremy's blog announced: "We can now prove 100% that there were two sound moderators obtained by police at different times."
-The CCRC responded that year that the claims were "not supported by the material that exists ...".
+The CCRC responded that year that the claims were "not supported by the material that exists".
 Again in 2013 Jeremy's blog said: "I can now prove with 100% certainty that Essex police seized one Parker Hale (MM1 type) suppressor from the house on 7 August 1985" (the day of the murder, rather than the day the cousin found it).
-According to The Times in 2013, he aimed to show that the police had taken four silencers from his family members, including the one in the gun cupboard, and that evidence and paperwork from them—and from an additional laboratory silencer—had been mixed up.
+According to The Times in 2013, he aimed to show that the police had taken four silencers from his family members, including the one in the cupboard, and that evidence and paperwork from them—and from an additional laboratory silencer—had been mixed up.

 In or around 2012, Jeremy's lawyers commissioned gun experts from the US and UK to examine photographs of the bodies and the silencer evidence.
 They argued that injuries on the bodies were consistent with the silencer not having been used, and that its absence would explain burn marks on Nevill's body.
 The court had heard that "three circular burn type marks" had been found on Nevill's back.
 In November 1985 a police report submitted to the Director of Public Prosecutions had argued that the burn marks were made with the hot end of the gun or with a poker from the AGA cooker.